 You must have a user account on Table For One to play for a score.
 Scores will be kept in your account.

 You must sign up for the game, with a team name.
 You can find the current game on the Games page, or with a URL or QR code provided by your venue.
 Once you're signed up and the game begins, you can access your answer sheets.
+You can have one team member sign up and be the "scribe," or have everyone sign up so all can read along and enter answers - your choice.

 There are typically three rounds of 8 to 12 short-answer questions.
 Questions are asked one at a time, then at the end of each round there's extra thinking time to submit your answers, then the round is closed and we give the correct answers.